prpplague/pc-rom-tools/README.md

-# PCjrStuff
+# PC ROM Tool

-PCjrStuff is a custom sowftare and hardware for IBM PCjr computer under GPLv3 created by Shaos
+Basic tools for creating BIOS Extension ROMs for the IBM PCjr and IBM PC/XT/AT Originally Created by Shaos and Licenced under GPLv3